dobriban/Topics-In-Modern-Statistical-Learning/README.md

   * DeGroot & Fienberg, [The Comparison and Evaluation of Forecasters](https://www.jstor.org/stable/2987588), 1983
   * Testing
     * Early works: [Cox, 1958](https://www.jstor.org/stable/2333203), Miller's monograph above
+    * [Mincer & Zamowitz: The Evaluation of Economic Forecasts (1969)](https://www.nber.org/system/files/chapters/c1214/c1214.pdf) introducing the idea of regressing the outcomes on the predicted scores; sometimes called Mincer-Zamowitz regression
     * [On Testing the Validity of Sequential Probability Forecasts](https://www.tandfonline.com/doi/abs/10.1080/01621459.1993.10594328)
     * [T-Cal: An optimal test for the calibration of predictive models](https://arxiv.org/abs/2203.01850)
   * On-line setting (some of it is non-probabilistic):